Ruaidhri Smith: Career

 In December 2013 he signed a two-year contract with Glamorgan allowing him to play cricket while studying for a mathematics degree at the University of Bristol.

 In 2014 Smith was a regular member of the Glamorgan county championship side, making his maiden first class 50 at Bristol in June.
 Unfortunately a stress fracture of his foot curtailed his season.

 In 2015 appearances in early season fixtures was hampered by his university studies and a hamstring injury.
 His first championship game was against Northamptonshire at the end of May where he participated in a Glamorgan batting recovery which added 221 runs for the last 4 wickets in just 37 overs, finishing on 49 not out.

-In 2016 Smith completed his mathematics degree at Bristol University and signed a new contract extending his time at Glamorgan to the end of the 2019 season.
+In 2016 Smith completed his degree and signed a new contract extending his time at Glamorgan to the end of the 2019 season.
 The 2016 and 2017 seasons were again hampered by injuries.

 In 2018 Smith played regularly in the Glamorgan T20 side recording the most economical spell by a Glamorgan bowler in this competition with 4 overs, 1 maiden, 4 wickets for 6 runs in a win over Middlesex at Old Deer Park, suitably enough the home of London Welsh RFC.

 In January 2019 he was named in Scotland's Twenty20 International (T20I) squad for the 2018–19 Oman Quadrangular Series.
 He made his T20I debut for Scotland against the Netherlands on 13 February 2019.
 Following the T20 tournament Scotland played three list A games against Oman and in the first of these Smith took 4 for 7 as Oman were dismissed for just 24.
 However the 2019 home season was again interrupted by injuries.

 In January 2020 it was announced that Smith had re-signed for Glamorgan until the end of the 2021 season.

 The 2020 season was severely curtailed by COVID and did not start until 1 August.
 Unfortunately Smith injured a hamstring on day 1 of the opening game against Somerset, having taken 3 wickets.
 He returned for the second half of the T20 campaign, helping Glamorgan to 3 wins from their last 6 games.
+2021 was another season interrupted by injuries.

+He was released by Glamorgan at the end of the 2022 season having had further problems with recurrent injuries which restricted him to just one list A game that season.
+He was then resigned in May 2023 on a short-term deal for the Blast.